CSALabsAutomation/azure-cosmos-db-optimization-concurrency/steps/02_optimistic-concurrency-control/documentation.md

     ```

     > This command will add the [Microsoft.Azure.Cosmos](https://www.nuget.org/packages/Microsoft.Azure.Cosmos/) NuGet package as a project dependency.
 The lab instructions have been tested using the `3.12.0` version of this NuGet package.

-1. In the terminal pane, enter and execute the following command:

-    ```sh
-    dotnet add package Bogus --version 30.0.2
-    ```

-    > This command will add the [Bogus](./assets/https://www.nuget.org/packages/Bogus/) NuGet package as a project dependency.
-This library will allow us to quickly generate test data using a fluent syntax and minimal code.
-We will use this library to generate test documents to upload to our Azure Cosmos DB instance.
-The lab instructions have been tested using the `30.0.2` version of this NuGet package.

-1. In the terminal pane, enter and execute the following command:

-    ```sh
-    dotnet restore
-    ```

-    > This command will restore all packages specified as dependencies in the project.

-1. In the terminal pane, enter and execute the following command:

-    ```sh
-    dotnet build
-    ```

-    > This command will build the project.

-1. In the **Explorer** pane verify that you have a **DataTypes.cs** file in your project folder.
-This file contains the data classes you will be working with in the following steps.

 1. Select the **Program.cs** link in the **Explorer** pane to open the file in the editor.